AndreHenkel/traffic_gym/README.md

 # Setup

-Use Python3.4 or newer.
+Use Python3.6 or newer.
 Make yourself a new virtual python environment.
 Preferably with anaconda.
+Like:
+	$ conda create -n testenv python=3.6

-Activate the virtual python environment.
+Activate the virtual python environment:
+	$ source activate testenv

 Download this repository with git.

 Go into the repository, where the 'setup.py' file is and execute:
-	$ python3 setup.py
+	$ pip install -e .

-Now the gym_traffic environment is installed in your 'site-packages' folder.

-You can now create a new python file and try it like:
+Now the gym_traffic environment is installed in your 'site-packages' folder in your environment You can now create a new python file and try it like:

 import gym
 import gym_traffic